-Paul Kenna and Brett Millott are both primary school Principals in Victorian schools.
-Paul works in Melbourne and Brett in Daylesford which is a country town about an hour from Melbourne.
+Paul Kenna and Brett Millott are both primary school Principals in Melbourne, Victoria.

 Hi and Welcome to the S.O.L.E.
 Australia website.